aeriksson/agent-coder/README.md

 ### Step 5: Create your agent

-Ask your coding agent to create a new agent project:
+Ask your coding agent to create your agent, for example:

 ```
-Please create a new Opper agent API project at ./my-agent
+Please build a research assistant agent that can investigate any topic by gathering information from multiple sources (Wikipedia, web search), analyzing different perspectives, and synthesizing a comprehensive report with citations.
 ```

-This will use the `__polytope__create-agent-api` tool to instantiate the template.

-## Example Agent Ideas

-Try these prompts to test your setup:

-### 1. **"Create a Python REST API client"**
-"Build me a Python REST API client class that can handle GET, POST, PUT, DELETE requests with proper error handling and authentication headers"

-### 2. **"Build a smart code reviewer agent"**
-"Create an intelligent code review agent that can analyze Python code for bugs, security issues, performance problems, and style violations.
-It should provide detailed feedback with suggestions for improvement."